 French will host three days of tours for students, educators and school career counselors, with an estimated total of over 400 guests.
 During these tours we show our guests the types of career opportunities in manufacturing, that require every level of education, from a high school diploma to an advanced degree.

-Why is MFG Day and Month so Important?
+Why Are MFG Day and Month So Important?

 Manufacturing job openings have been growing at double-digit rates since mid-2017.
 Which is great news, except that businesses, like ours, are having an increasingly difficult time hiring skilled workers for these jobs.
 A Deloitte study reveals that the skills gap may leave an estimated 2.4 million positions unfilled between 2018 and 2028, with a potential economic impact of $2.5 trillion.